Pegasus

 Tags

-You can define as many tags as you like, and posts can have multiple tags.
-Like categories, tags are unique too.
+You can define as many tags as you like.
+Posts can have multiple tags too.

 Posts

-Blog posts are written in HTML, using the TinyMCE editor.
-Each post has a title, an excerpt, and the body content.
-All of which are required fields.
-You can configure the following settings for each post:
+Blog posts are written in HTML, using TinyMCE as the editor.
+You can configure the following for each post.

 Posts can be back-dated to whatever date and time you like.